 Peter Johan Landin married the Sweden-born Ida Marie Ek (1 Oct 1865–11 Mar 1951) on 4 July 1886.
 They were the parents of three children, unfortunately, two of them died as babies: Esther Resedith (b.
 May 1888-d.
 April 1889), Esther Resedith II (30 Jul 1889-22 Aug 1948), and Allbeen (born and died Feb 1890).

 Besides the above-mentioned patents for calculating devices, Peter Landin was a holder of several other US patents: for a phonograph (pat.
-No. 1422453), for a motion picture film (No. 1234046), etc. On the patents of cash registers, Landin worked for the prominent Walker family, a highly successful American business family, who built one of the largest forest products corporations in the USA at the time (Fletcher Loren Walker (1872-1962, see the nearby portrait) is a witness of the first and a co-holder of the other patents for cash registers, assigned to his father, Thomas Barlow Walker (1840-1928)).
+No. 1422453), for a motion picture film (No. 1234046), for adjustable theater seating, etc. On the patents of many of his inventions, Landin worked for the prominent Walker family, a highly successful American business family, who built one of the largest forest products corporations in the USA at the time (Fletcher Loren Walker (1872-1962, see the nearby portrait) is a witness of the first and a co-holder of the other patents for cash registers, assigned to his father, Thomas Barlow Walker (1840-1928)).

 In the 1890s Peter Johan Landin lived in Minnesota (Moorhead and Minneapolis).
 In the 1910s and 1920s, he lived in Denver, Colorado.
-He died on 24 January 1940 (aged 81) in Moorhead, Cass County, North Dakota.
+He died on 24 January 1940 (aged 81) in Fargo, Cass County, North Dakota, and was buried in Evergreen Memorial Cemetery, Moorhead, Minnesota.